-Transaction Monitoring is an essential component of an Anti-Money Laundering program that all financial institutions must have under the Bank Secrecy Act.
-Transaction Monitoring is the process of monitoring customers' transactions such as transfers, deposits, and withdrawals.
-In addition, Transaction Monitoring attempts to identify suspicious behavior that may indicate other financial crimes occurring, such as money laundering and terrorist financing.
+Transaction Monitoring plays a vital role as an integral component of every financial institution's Anti-Money Laundering program, as mandated by the Bank Secrecy Act.
+It involves the continuous monitoring of customers' transactions, encompassing transfers, deposits, and withdrawals.
+Moreover, Transaction Monitoring endeavors to detect suspicious activities that could signify the presence of other financial crimes, including money laundering and terrorist financing.

 Transaction Monitoring Challenges

 While ready-to-use rules in Transaction Monitoring systems can offer convenience, they may not align with an institution's specific risk appetite.
 This lack of customization can lead to significant problems, as the rules may fail to capture institution-specific risks and potentially result in missed suspicious activities.
 Therefore, customization of rules according to the institution's risk profile is crucial for an effective Transaction Monitoring system.

 Traditional Transaction Monitoring systems often generate a high number of false positive alerts, resulting in inefficiencies and wasted resources.
 The prevalence of false positives, which can be as high as 90 percent, poses a significant cost in terms of manpower and time.
 Mitigating false positives through advanced analytics, machine learning algorithms, and refined detection models is essential for improving the accuracy and efficiency of Transaction Monitoring processes.